Statement of Safeguarding

 If someone is hurting you, doing things to you against your will or being mean to you, tell someone: your parents, your friends, trusted teachers or other staff at school.
 You should also speak to us if you are worried about someone else – a child or an adult.

-At Beeston Primary, the staff with special training to help you to be safe are: Mrs Knowles, Mrs White or Mrs Wilkinson.
+At Beeston Primary, the staff with special training to help you to keep safe are: Mrs Knowles, Mrs Wilkinson, Mrs Whitaker and Mrs Jackson .
 You don’t have to speak to those members of staff; any adult in school will be able to help you.

 If you don’t wish to speak to someone in school, you have other choices: